 With the influx of Americans having jobs that require 8-10 hours of being in front of a computer, it’s no surprise that, on average, people see 4,000 to 10,000 ads every day.
 Without a doubt, digital advertising allows for more messages to be seen than traditional advertising.
 However, you don’t want your messages to only be seen but to ignite a response within the viewer.

-Because of the constant bombardment of digital and traditional ads, consumers are becoming numb to the advertisements and declining in responsiveness.
+Because of the constant bombardment of digital and traditional ads, consumers are becoming numb to the advertisements and responsiveness is declining.
 This phenomenon is known as digital fatigue.

 How can you combat both digital saturation and digital fatigue to ensure your messages are not only seen but responded to?
 Here are three helpful tips: